-Second, Medicare implemented a home health value-based purchasing program in 2018 in nine states.2 The program adjusts HHAs' Medicare payments (upward or downward) based on their performance on a set of quality measures relative to their peers.Agencies receive bonuses or penalties based on their performance on a set of 16 quality, outcome, and patient experience measures.
+Second, Medicare implemented a home health value-based purchasing program in 2018 in nine states.
+The program adjusts HHAs' Medicare payments (upward or downward) based on their performance on a set of quality measures relative to their peers.
+Agencies receive bonuses or penalties based on their performance on a set of 16 quality, outcome, and patient experience measures.
 The size of any bonus or penalty varies according to performance, but the program's design caps any increases or decreases at 3 percent of Medicare payments.
-Quality bonus payments are funded through a payment withhold of 6 percent in 2020, increasing to 8 percent by 2022.
+Quality bonus payments are funded through a payment withhold.
+For 2022, CMS proposed to expand the demonstration nationwide with a 5 percent withhold.